python/devguide/developers.rst

 Permissions History
 -------------------

+- Mariatta Wijaya was given push privileges on January 27, 2017 by Brett Cannon, on the recommendation of Raymond Hettinger.

 - Maciej Szulik was given push privileges on December 23, 2016 by Brett Cannon, on his own recommendation to work on the bugs.python.org issue tracker.